rightson/shell-dev-env/README.md

-Why this?
+Introduction
 ===================

-I like to work within various Linux distributions and OSX at the same time, I need a better architecture to maintain my configurations in such complex development environment, so I create this repository for helping people in similar situation.
-Welcome to enjoy and modify these snippets.
+Welcome to enjoy and modify the Linux Shell settings!

 Shell Development Configuration
 ===================